 I have a confession.
-I wasn’t going to post this recipe.
+I wasn’t going to post this Vegetable Pot Pie recipe.
 Not because I didn’t think it was delicious and that your family would love it.
 No, quite the opposite!
-This is one of my most popular recipes to make that often leaves friends asking “Can you give me the recipe?”.
+This is one of my most popular recipes that my family requests almost on a weekly basis.
 But I wasn’t going to post it because I was ashamed of how it looked.
 I had pot pie embarrassment.

 I am not a expert pie maker.
 I cannot make perfect crust.
 I am not Marie Callender!
-What my pot pie lacks in beautiful crust makes up for in taste, and that’s how I feel about this Cauliflower Pot Pie!
+What my pot pie lacks in beautiful crust makes up for in taste, and that’s how I feel about this Vegetable Pot Pie Recipe!

 After years of failing at growing cauliflower we switched to a new variety and grew over 20 pounds of cauliflower!
 Learn how we grow cauliflower from seeds that can withstand Summer heat and result in a big cauliflower harvest!